top of page

 Attendance: maximum of 14 attendess : due to high demand, attendees must register in advance online by registering here or by clicking on the blue button below.

-NEW: Previous experience with spoon carving or having attended a previous session is required to participate as instruction for beginners will no longer be provided.
+NEW: Previous experience with spoon carving or using sharp-edged hand tools is required to participate as instruction for beginners will no longer be provided.
 No experience?
 Try our all new INTRODUCTION TO GREENWOOD SPOON CARVING Workshop for in-depth instruction before joining the Greenwood Spoon Carving Social Club.

 NEW: Coming in from Kingston?
 Please consider attending instead our new MacLachlan Woodworking Museum Greenwood Spoon Carving Club located on Highway 2 at Grass Creek Park.
 Information is available on their website.